LouiseReid/Old-Edinburgh/README.md

 ## Old Edinburgh

 Interactive tourist trail of Old Edinburgh attractions.
-The app was built using the Publish/Subscript pattern, Vanilla JavasScript, Leaflet and MongoDB.
+The app was built using a Publish/Subscript pattern, Vanilla JavasScript, Leaflet and MongoDB.

 #### To run